andref15/G4mvc/README.md

 ## Use
 ### Source Generation
 In order for the code generation to work, the controller class has to derive from the `Microsoft.AspNetCore.Mvc.Controller` class.
 Abstract classes will also be ignored.
 All Methods for which a routing helper should be generated, have to return `Microsoft.AspNetCore.Mvc.IActionResult`, `Microsoft.AspNetCore.Mvc.Infrastructure.IConvertToActionResult` or an implementation of either of these interfaces.
-For asyncronous controller actions, the task has to return one of these.
+For asyncronous controller actions, the task has to return one of these.\
+To trigger the generation of the links class, it is necessary to manually build or rebuild the ASP.net core project or make change in the config file

 #### Examples:
     public IActionResult Edit(EditViewModel viewModel)